Alice Childress: Young adult books

 Alice Childress is also known for her young adult novels, among which are Those Other People (1989) and A Hero Ain't Nothin' but a Sandwich (1973).
 She adapted the latter as a screenplay for the 1977 feature film also entitled A Hero Ain't Nothin' but a Sandwich, starring Cicely Tyson and Paul Winfield.

 Personal life

 She had used the names Louise Henderson and Alice Herndon before her marriage in 1934 to actor Alvin Childress.
-The couple had a daughter together, Jean R. Childress, and divorced in 1957, when musician Nathan Woodard became her second husband.Michelle Granshaw, "Childress, Alice (1916–1994)", BlackPast.org.
+The couple had a daughter together, Jean R. Childress, and divorced in 1957, when musician Nathan Woodard became her second husband.

 She died of cancer, aged 77, at Astoria General Hospital in Queens, New York.
-At the time of her death she was working on a story about her African great-grandmother, Ani-Campbell, who had been a slave, and her Scots-Irish great-grandmother.
+At the time of her death, she was working on a story about her African great-grandmother, Ani-Campbell, who had been a slave, and her Scots-Irish great-grandmother.